JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 ### Logging level

-`loggingLevel` property can be used to the change the logging level to the desired values `(TRACE, DEBUG, INFO, WARN, ERROR)`.
+`loggingLevel` property can be used to change the logging level to the desired values `(TRACE, DEBUG, INFO, WARN, ERROR)`.
 By default, the level is set to `INFO`